Bobby Murcer: New York Yankees (1979–83)

 After the murder of NFL player Sean Taylor, The Washington Post asked Murcer about how an organization deals with such a tragedy, "You can't forget the moment, because it's so emotional", said Murcer, "It's a very moving experience ... that next game, we got to remember him as an individual and as a team.
 But it's not only us that's hurting.
 It's the fans.
 It's as much for them as it is for you as an individual.
 It reminds you that the fans who follow the team, it's as big a part of their lives as it is for you."

 Murcer was fifth in the league in 1980 with nine sacrifice flies.
 Murcer cracked a two-out, two-run homer in the ninth inning on June 14, 1980, rallying the Yankees to a win over the Oakland A's.
 On July 4, 1980, Murcer hit a grand slam in an 11–5 rout of the Cleveland Indians.
 He was also credited with 13 game-winning RBIs in his first full season back from the National League.
-For the remaining years with the Yankees, he was reduced to a part time player ending his ability to be a star player.
+For the remaining years with the Yankees, he was a part time player and less of a star.

-In the winter between the 1980 and 1981 season, Murcer traveled to Japan with an American League "All-Star" team to play a series of exhibition games against a National League team to reportedly promote American baseball.
+In the winter between the 1980 and 1981 season, Murcer traveled to Japan with an American League "All-Star" team to play a series of exhibition games against a National League team to promote American baseball.